spacemeshos/protocol/consensus/01-overview.md

 Blockchain consensus and block production, in general (not in Spacemesh specifically), work in the following way:

 1. Eligibility: There is a mechanism by which candidate block producers, i.e., miners, assert deterministically and verifiably to the network that they are eligible to produce blocks.
 This serves as the network’s Sybil resistance mechanism, which prevents the network from being overrun by a large number of candidate producers controlled by a single entity.
 To achieve strong Sybil resistance, there must be a cost associated both with establishing eligibility, and with maintaining ongoing eligibility.
 2. Leader election: There is a mechanism by which the protocol selects one or more eligible candidate block producers to produce one or more blocks at a given block height.
 3. Block production: Block producers elected by the protocol produce blocks at a given block height, according to the rules of the protocol, and distribute those blocks to the network.
 4. Fork choice rule: There is a mechanism by which any node in the network, based only upon their view of the network at any given point in time, and all block data they’ve received up to that point, can construct for themselves a canonical view of the blockchain data structure that is shared by other nodes with the same or similar views of the network at the same time.
 In concrete terms, a node must be able to decide on its own which set of blocks represent the canonical “longest chain,” and which transactions are included in that chain, in which order.

-### Proof of Work-based protocols
+### Proof-of-Work-based protocols

-For point of comparison, and since proof of work is relatively well understood and relatively easy to reason about, following is an abridged explanation of the mechanisms that Proof of Work-based chains, such as Bitcoin and Ethereum, use to address each of these phases.
+For point of comparison, and since proof of work is relatively well understood and relatively easy to reason about, following is an abridged explanation of the mechanisms that Proof-of-Work-based chains, such as Bitcoin and Ethereum, use to address each of these phases.

 1. Eligibility: All nodes are eligible to produce blocks at any block height, subject to the rules of the protocol, including the current PoW difficulty level and their ability to produce valid blocks accepted by the rest of the network.
 The cost of establishing and maintaining eligibility is the cost of the electricity that must be spent to participate in PoW mining.
 (Miners that don’t meet this threshold and thus fail to ever produce a valid block are effectively “invisible” from the perspective of mining.)
-2. Leader election: The first node to successfully produce an eligible block at a given block height is the implicit leader, but only gains the ability to produce that single block.
+2. Leader election: Leadership is implicitly associated with being the first node to successfully produce, and distribute, a valid block at a given block height.
+(Note that, in proof-of-work-based protocols, technically speaking block production happens _before_ leader election, since we only know if a block producer is eligible after they've successfully produced a block.)
-3. Block production: The leader may produce any block they wish as long as that block follows the rules of the protocol.
+3. Block production: Each leader candidate may produce any block they wish as long as that block follows the rules of the protocol.
 For instance, it must refer to the previous block and must not contain any invalid transactions.
-In most cases, the leader will choose to produce a block that contains as many high-fee transactions as possible to maximize revenue, but note that even empty blocks are valid according to protocol rules.
+In most cases, block producers will choose to produce a block that contains as many high-fee transactions as possible to maximize revenue, but note that even empty blocks are valid according to protocol rules.
 4. Fork choice rule: The chain containing the most accumulated proof of work, measured as cumulative block difficulties up to the chain tip, is considered the current canonical chain.
 Note that this means finality in PoW is always probabilistic as there may always be another chain with greater total work than the current chain.